dani-77/dani-77.github.io/index.md

 If you test or use it, be sure to make your suggestions or repairs; I'd love to hear what you have to say and I´ve created a Discord server to answer your doubts and sugestions/needs.

 [![Discord](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/c3e52ec5-bdc0-48d0-a056-c502907bee82/de6e02c-65e7eb73-c49a-4073-b25e-b32a7cac6515.png/v1/fill/w_128,h_128,strp/discord_pixel_icon_by_luxurialee_de6e02c-fullview.png?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9MTI4IiwicGF0aCI6IlwvZlwvYzNlNTJlYzUtYmRjMC00OGQwLWEwNTYtYzUwMjkwN2JlZTgyXC9kZTZlMDJjLTY1ZTdlYjczLWM0OWEtNDA3My1iMjVlLWIzMmE3Y2FjNjUxNS5wbmciLCJ3aWR0aCI6Ijw9MTI4In1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmltYWdlLm9wZXJhdGlvbnMiXX0.g7-pIsxrdV0ZACB-2mmUv-6y392ai-BAKTWMD1BNbfQ)](https://discord.gg/Q2u3T7b9Ny)

-## Latest:

-Hybrid X11/Wayland iso of Qtile available; it is Beta, with already lots of work and config done, but still not a finished product.

 # CRUX ports